must for subjective obligation

 We often use must to say that something is essential or necessary, for example:

-The main verb is the base verb (infinitive without "to").
+The main verb is always the same form: base

 Look at these examples:

 I must to go now.

 In general, must expresses personal obligation.
 Must expresses what the speaker thinks is necessary.
 Must is subjective.
 Look at these examples:

 - I must stop smoking.